cheminfo/rest-on-couch/README.md

 ## Configuration

-The configuration is being read on loaded from many sources, in the following order (ascending priority):
+The configuration is being read on-load from many sources, in the following order (ascending priority):

 1. Default configuration.
 Some configuration elements have default values.
 They are defined in the [source code](./src/config/default.js)
 2. Main configuration file (`config.js` or `config.json` in ROC's home directory).
 See [this configuration example](./test/homeDirectories/dev/config.js) which is used for the dev server.